Consult Our Experts

 Another amusing and eye-catching attempt you see in many music videos right now is the use of glowing footsteps.

-VFX artist Ignace Aleya demonstrates one approach to making them in this 17-minute video.
+VFX artist Ignace Aleya demonstrates how that use such video tips and one approach to making them in this 17-minute video.
 He utilizes Mocha, an After Effects tracking application, and he’s graciously supplied all of the materials he uses in the lesson so that others may follow along at home with him.

 Infinite Zoom